LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 * `params` property:
   * `chainID`: An integer representing the chain ID of the terminated sidechain.
-  * `crossChainMessages`: An array of serialized CCMs, according to the schema specified in [Cross-chain messages LIP][CCMschema], to be recovered.
+  * `crossChainMessages`: An array of serialized CCMs, according to the schema specified in [Cross-chain messages LIP][research:ccm#schema], to be recovered.
-  * `idxs`: An array of indices corresponding to the position in the outbox Merkle tree of the sidechain for the elements in `crossChainMessages` as specified in [LIP 0031][LIP31inclusions].
+  * `idxs`: An array of indices corresponding to the position in the outbox Merkle tree of the sidechain for the elements in `crossChainMessages` as specified in [LIP 0031][lip-0031#proof-of-inclusion].
-  * `siblingHashes`: Array of bytes with the paths in the Merkle tree for the proofs of inclusion of `crossChainMessages` in the outbox root of the sidechain as specified in [LIP 0031][LIP31inclusions].
+  * `siblingHashes`: Array of bytes with the paths in the Merkle tree for the proofs of inclusion of `crossChainMessages` in the outbox root of the sidechain as specified in [LIP 0031][lip-0031#proof-of-inclusion].

 #### Message Recovery Command Schema